watsonfellowship/watson-51/_fellows/vivian-bauer.md

 ---

-For my project, I investigated alternative models for artistic spaces that center art as a tool for transformation, education, and liberation in countries where Portuguese is the official language.
-Through conversations with leaders, educators, artists, and curators, I looked at ways these spaces reach beyond Eurocentric models and give broader access to art and education.
+For my project, I studied and documented alternative models for artistic spaces that center art as a tool for transformation and education in countries where Portuguese is the official language.
+Through conversations, interviews, and experiences with educators, artists, and curators, I looked at ways these spaces reach beyond Eurocentric models and give broader access to art and education.